 As you plan your trip, you might also decide to consider purchasing a tourist pass.
 Tourist passes help you save money by packaging attractions together for one flat price.
 So many of attractions and activities listed in this post are included in the various tourist passes.
 We encourage you to read our post comparing the different New York City Attraction Passes.
 These passes are great deals for some and not for others.

 There are countless museums in New York City – too many to list on this page!
 For information on the dozens and dozens of other museums in NYC, click here.
 Below are the most well-known museums.
-Just click on the name to find out details on hours, price of admission, directions how to get there, what else there is to do nearby and more.
+Just click on the name to find out details on hours, the price of admission, directions how to get there, what else there is to do nearby and more.

 Not all museums offer free admission all the time but do offer specific free days or free hours. find out which museums are always free, which are “by suggested donation” and which have special free hours/days, see our extensive list of museums in NYC.